anto-bottalico/ESP32-Bluetooth-Mouse-Remote-Control/README.md

 ## Key Features

-**Bluetooth Mouse Control:** The ESP32, integrated with the gyroscope and keypad, allows users to control mouse movements, clicks, and other functions via Bluetooth connectivity.
+**Bluetooth Mouse Control:** The ESP32, integrated with the gyroscope and keypad, allows users to control mouse movements, clicks, and other functions via Bluetooth connectivity.<br>
-**Gyroscope Integration:** The gyroscope sensor enables gesture-based control, allowing users to move the cursor by tilting the device in different directions.
+**Gyroscope Integration:** The gyroscope sensor enables gesture-based control, allowing users to move the cursor by tilting the device in different directions.<br>
 **Keypad Input:** The 4x4 keypad provides additional input functionalities, such as scrolling and button shortcuts, enhancing the user experience and versatility of the Bluetooth mouse remote control.

 ## Components

-**ESP32 Microcontroller:** Acts as the central processing unit, coordinating communication between the gyroscope, keypad, and Bluetooth module.
+**ESP32 Microcontroller:** Acts as the central processing unit, coordinating communication between the gyroscope, keypad, and Bluetooth module.<br>
-**Gyroscope Sensor:** Detects motion and orientation changes, translating them into mouse movements for cursor control.
+**Gyroscope Sensor:** Detects motion and orientation changes, translating them into mouse movements for cursor control.<br>
 **4x4 Matrix Array Keypad:** Provides tactile input for various mouse functions and shortcuts.

 ## Code